lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

        </p>
        <h4>References</h4>
        <p>
-       xxx
+       Add references, if applicable.
        </p>

-14. Always use lower case html tags.
+13. Always use lower case html tags.
-15. Provide a `reference` section if applicable.

 Adding a new class
 ------------------